ajaykakkar93/qlik-sense-styler/README.md

       4. Can change an objects header text color, text alignment, background color
       5. Can change hover color, text alignment, background color of table header

-Note : object id is needed can get object id from debug option
+Note : object id is needed can get from debug option

 ![](./qlik_sense_sheet_styler.gif)

+I will Add More options if possible
+Leave Comments for any Improvements in this styling extension